Polio Virus Treatment Success in Brain Cancer Trial Brings Hope to All Cancer Patients

 The researchers were shocked by the successes they saw in the Phase I trial, which are typically used to allow the researchers to find the appropriate dosing.
 However, Dr. Friedman, Deputy Director, The Preston Robert Tisch Brain Tumor Center at Duke University, said any other results are “cake.”
 The researchers got the “biggest cake we’ve seen in a long, long time,” according to Dr. Friedman, when the first infusions in patients led to an attack on the tumors leaving them virtually cancer free.

 The first patient to be accepted into the clinical trial, in 2012, was 20-year-old nursing student Stephanie Lipscomb.
-At the time, she was out of options when she opted to participate in the trial.
+At the time, she was out of options when she opted to participate in the clinical trial.
 Now, four years later, she is an oncology nurse and, not wanting to waste her experience, has vowed to help other young oncology patients as she turns to Pediatric Oncology as her career.

 “I had nothing to lose, honestly,” said Lipscomb when asked if she knew she was the first human to undergo the treatment.